BenColwell131/JavaScript30/README.md

 _Day 03 - CSS Variables:_
 Interesting to see the benefits of CSS variables over SCSS variables like I normally use. (update with JS)

+_Day 04 - Array Cardio Day 1:_
+Used a lot of these before but a nice refresher.
+Didn't know about console.table which is very handy